 This diploma sits on Level 7 on the NZQF, the same as a bachelor’s degree.
-Students must have completed the Certificate in Dance Performance (Level 6) before enrolling in the Diploma in Dance Performance (Level 7), one additional year of study.
+Students must have completed the Level 6 New Zealand Diploma in Dance before enrolling in this Level 7 Diploma in Dance Performance, one additional year of study.

 Secondments and professional placements are an important part of the final year of training, providing the opportunity for students to work with a dance company for up to twelve weeks of term time.
 Dancers gain industry knowledge and contacts through these secondments, which often lead to professional contracts.